 The City will be responsible for upgrading and rehabilitation of publicly-owned assets on Treasure Island and Yerba Buena Island, including, but not limited to, buildings, hangars, school facilities, living quarters, piers, roads and utilities.
 The City will also be responsible for future seal-level rise adaptations and for the parks, open spaces, and public infrastructure provided by the developer and dedicated to the City some of which may require capital renewal or improvement before the expiration of the IRFD.
 All of these publicly-owned assets are or will be located on Treasure Island or Yerba Buena Island.
-Periodically during the life of the IRFD, TIDA will prepare a capital plan for Treasure Island and Yerba Buena Island for incorporation into the City Capital Plan.
-After the Developer has been reimbursed for all Qualified Project Costs, the City may dedicate Net Available Increment to finance projects included in the Treasure Island/Yerba Buena Island Capital Plan, as it may be amended from time to time, that otherwise meet the requirements for IRFD financing.
-Over the projected life of the IRFD and future annexation areas, the costs of these improvements could exceed \$250,000,000 and will be specified in the Treasure Island/Yerba Buena Island Capital Plan, as it may be amended from time to time.
+Periodically during the life of the IRFD, TIDA will prepare a capital plan for Treasure Island and Yerba Buena Island for all Qualified Project Costs, the City may dedicate Net Available Increment to finance projects included in the Treasure Island/Yerba Buena Island Capital Plan, as it may be amended from time to time, that otherwise meet the requirements for IRFD financing.
+Over the projected life of the IRFD and future annexation areas, the costs of these improvements could exceed \$250,000,000 and will be specified in the Treasure Island/Yerba Buena Island/Yerba Buena Island/Yerba Buena Island Capital Plan, as it may be amended from time to time, that otherwise meet to time.